elastic/e2e-testing/.ci/README.md

 ### Run a test suite

 You can select the specific tags that you want to include in the test execution.
-Please look for the different tags in the existing feature files for the suite you are interested in running:
+Please look for the different tags in the existing feature files for the suite you are interested in running.
+For that, please check out the tags/annotations that are present in those feature files (`*.feature`), which live in the `features` directory under your test suite.
+In example, for `fleet` test suite, you can find them [here](../e2e/_suites/fleet/features/).

 ```shell
 # example tags